 We can guide a free credit check and help you request information.
 Don’t pay until the basics are clear.
 See What is debt collection? for how accounts are sold or assigned between companies.

-Have Us Check Your LetterContact can escalate over time.
+Check My LetterContact can escalate over time.
 Knowing the “signal” behind each type keeps things calm and under control.

 Typically a statement of balance and a request to pay or contact them.
 Save everything and note reference numbers.
 If details are unclear, ask for information in writing and avoid on-the-spot agreements.